Agent-Controller Representations: Principled Offline RL with Rich Exogenous Information: Theory on Learning Exogenous-Free Representations with ACRO

 Now, once projected onto $\mathcal{X}$, the dataset becomes:

 We see that action $a_2$ in state $x_0$ has an expected reward of $1 / 3$, and it is the only state-action pair with a non-zero expected reward.
-Any reasonable offline RL algorithm applied to this dataset will output a policy with a non-zero probability assigned to that action.
-However, taking action $a_2$ in state $s_0$ terminates the episode with 0 reward, which is suboptimal.
+Any reasonable offline RL algorithm applied to this dataset will output a policy with a non-zero probability assigned to that action in $x_0$.
+However, executing that policy, \textit{i.e.,} taking action $a_2$ in state $s_0$ terminates the episode with 0 reward, which is suboptimal.

 On the other hand, an optimal two-step model (and by extension an n-step one) will not collapse states $s_0$ and $s_2$ as this would prevent distinguishing the first action taken in $\tau_1$ from the first action taken in $\tau_3$ (corresponding respectively to pairs $(s_0, s_0)$ and $(s_0, s_2)$ after two timesteps).
 Consequently, an offline RL applied in representation can still learn an optimal policy.